-After the specification of the model, we describe two provably secure solutions that use different techniques: our first solution, called PMS-SK, combines symmetric encryption with shared keys that are then distributed amongst the authorized users.
-Our second solution, called PMS-BE, involves broadcast encryption techniques.
-Both solutions have their advantages and disadvantages with respect to their performance and privacy, as we show in our subsequent analysis.
-In particular, PMS-SK provides confidentiality and perfect unlinkability, but imposes an overhead of keys linear in the number of attributes a user is allowed to access, and which have to be stored by her.
+After the specification of the model, we describe two provably secure solutions that use different techniques: our first solution, called PMS-SK, combines symmetric encryption with shared keys that are distributed amongst the authorized users.
+Our second solution, called PMS-BE, involves broadcast encryption techniques to reduce the number of keys that have to be distributed.
+Both solutions have their advantages and disadvantages with respect to the key overhead they impose and the level of privacy they guarantee, as we show in our subsequent analysis.
+In particular, PMS-SK provides confidentiality and perfect unlinkability, but imposes an overhead of keys linear in the number of attributes a user is allowed to access, which results in equivalent storage overhead.
 PMS-BE reduces the key overhead to a constant value at the cost of lower privacy, expressed through the requirement of anonymity, which we also model and formally relate to the stronger notion of unlinkability.
 We further discuss the trade-off between privacy and efficiency by evaluating some complexity characteristics of both approaches and suggest several optimizations that could enhance their performance, while preserving their security and privacy guarantees.